 - mozzarella cheese: Use low moisture full fat mozzarella cheese and grate it yourself for best results.

-Full instructions and ingredients are below in the recipe card.
+Full instructions and ingredients for the lasagna recipe without ricotta cheese are below in the recipe card.

 Prep: Measure all your spices and ingredients before you begin.
 Shred your cheese and chop your onion and garlic.

 Brown Sausage: In a large pot brown the ground sausage and the onions over medium heat.
-Stir frequently and use your spatula to break up the ground sausage.
+Stir frequently and use your spatula to break up the ground sausage and prevent burning.
 When the sausage is cooked through and is no longer pink and the onions are translucent, drain the grease into a container to throw away.
-Don't cook the sausage in a skillet because we'll be using this pot to make the sauce as well.
+You can also cook it in a large skillet with high sides and a lid.
+You will be adding the tomatoes to this pan.

-Finish Sauce: Add garlic and heat while stirring for 1 minute.
+Finish Sauce: Add minced garlic and heat while stirring for 1 minute.
 Stir in 1 tablespoon of parsley (reserve the rest), all the basil, sugar, tomatoes and tomato sauce.
-Bring to a boil then reduce heat to low and simmer uncovered for 45 minutes.
+Bring to a boil over medium-high heat then reduce heat to low-heat and simmer uncovered for 45 minutes.
 Stir frequently.
 Sauce will be slightly thickened.

-Make Ricotta Cheese Mixture: In medium bowl, mix ricotta cheese, ¼ cup Parmesan cheese, remaining ½ tablespoon parsley and the oregano.
+Make Ricotta Cheese Mixture: In medium bowl or large bowl, mix cottage cheese, ¼ cup Parmesan cheese, remaining ½ tablespoon parsley and the oregano.
 Use a spoon or form to mix well.

-Layer Lasagna: Put 1 cup of sauce mixture into the bottom of an empty 13x9-inch baking dish.
-Layer with 3 noodle sheets, ⅔ cup of ricotta cheese mixture, 1 cup of sauce and ⅔ cup of mozzarella cheese.
+Layer Lasagna: Put 1 cup of meat sauce mixture into the bottom of an empty 13×9-inch baking dish.
+Layer with 3 noodle sheets, ⅔ cup of cottage cheese mixture, 1 cup of sauce and ⅔ cup of mozzarella cheese.
 Repeat twice.
 Then place the last 3 lasagna sheets on top.
-Top with the remaining sauce then mozzarella and parmesan cheese.
+Top with the remaining meat sauce then mozzarella and parmesan cheese.

 Bake: Cover with aluminum foil and bake for 30 minutes.
 Uncover and bake for an additional 15 until the cheese is baked and the sauce is bubbly.